 - a.
-Roof materials and elements (e.g., fascia, flashing, gutters, etc.) should be consistent with the selected architectural style and applied consistently on all roof forms. - b.
+Roof materials and elements (e.g., fascia, flashing, gutters, etc.) should be consistent with the selected architectural style and applied consistently on all roof forms. - Roof components (e.g., materials, eave lines, dormers, fascia boards, etc.) should be applied consistently on all elevations, including those that are not visible from the public rightof-way. - c.
 Roof forms should be varied and articulated through: - i.
 Changes in roof height. - ii.
 Changes in direction of roof slopes/pitches. - iii.
 Offsets. - iv.
-Use of roofs on lower levels as decks serving higher levels.
+Use of roofs on lower levels as decks serving higher levels. - d.
+A combination of lower and upper roof components and forms, appropriate to the architectural style, may be used to add interest and reinforce the separation of building masses.